BCD vs Direct Mount

 BCD stands for Bolt Circle Diameter.

 Imagine drawing a circle that passes through the center of all the bolts that hold your chainring.
+The diameter of that circle is your BCD.

 ⭡ These 5 bolts form a circle, The diameter of this circle = Your BCD